-The door lock consists of a circuit board (1) with a connector.
-The following parts are mounted on the board: the lock plate (2) against which the locking bolt turns to lock the door and a microswitch (3) which closes when the locking bolt has locked the door.
+- Fig. The door lock consists of a circuit board (1) with - a connector.
+Mounted on the board are the lock plate (2), against which the locking bolt turns to lock the door, and a microswitch (3) which closes when the locking bolt has locked the door.

-There is also a locking device on the circuit card which acts to lock the locking bolt in place when the machine starts up.
-The device consists of a double-acting drag magnet (4), a delay unit (5) and the locking device itself (6) which operates sideways in blocking the locking bolt with a stud.
-The locking device can be affected by both the drag magnet and the delay unit.
+There is also a locking device on the circuit board which acts to lock the locking bolt in place when the machine starts up.

+The locking device consists of a double-acting solenoid (4), a delay unit (5) and the locking device itself (6) which operates sideways in blocking the locking bolt with a stud.
+The locking device can be affected by both the solenoid and the delay unit.